siavashMehran/MarchMedical-OnlineShop/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-What things you need to install the software and how to install them.<br>,br> first :<br>
+What things you need to install the software and how to install them.<br><br>
+first :<br>
 ```
 pip install -r requirements.txt